 Physical Button Triggers In Power Automate Flows

-Aside from using the digital button in a computer, phone, or a tablet, we can also trigger flows by using a physical button.
+Aside from using the digital button on a computer, phone, or tablet, we can also trigger flows by using a physical button.
 In this discussion, we’ll learn how a physical button could be used to trigger a Power Automate flow exactly the same way that a digital button or an automated trigger does.

 For this, we’ll need an actual physical button which is IoT-enabled like the ones that are being sold from bttn or the Flics smart button.
 We need to pair them with Power Automate and connect to our flows.